 |Assesses literacy skills in the following areas:|

-PISA was implemented in 43 countries and economies in the first cycle (32 in 2000 and 11 in 2002), 41 in the second cycle (2003), 57 in the third cycle (2006) and 75 in the fourth cycle (65 in 2009 and 10 in 2010).
-In PISA 2012, 65 countries and economies participated.
-The test is typically administered to between 4,500 and 10,000 students in each country/economy.
-Economies are regions of a country that participate in PISA separately from the whole country.
+PISA was implemented in 43 countries and education systems in the first cycle (32 in 2000 and 11 in 2002), 41 in the second cycle (2003), 57 in the third cycle (2006), 75 in the fourth cycle (65 in 2009 and 10 in 2010), 65 in the fifth cycle (2012), and 73 in the sixth cycle (2015).
+In PISA 2018, 79 countries and education systems participated.
+The test is typically administered to between 4,500 and 10,000 students in each country/education system.
+Education systems are regions of a country that participate in PISA separately from the whole country.

-PISA provides internationally comparative information on the reading, mathematics, and science literacy of students at an age that, for most jurisdictions, is near the end of compulsory schooling.
+PISA provides internationally comparative information on the reading, mathematics, and science literacy of students at an age that, for most education systems, is near the end of compulsory schooling.
 The objective of PISA is to measure the "yield" of education systems, or what skills and competencies students have acquired and can apply in reading, mathematics, and science to real-world contexts by age 15.
 The literacy concept emphasizes the mastery of processes, the understanding of concepts, and the application of knowledge and functioning in various situations.
 By focusing on literacy, PISA draws not only from school curricula but also from learning that may occur outside of school.